Last Updated 23/08/2021

 This morning the boys and I went to Ripley’s Believe It Or Not New York, just off Times Square in New York City.
-I’d never been to anywhere like it before and I really didn’t know too much about it.
+I’d never been to a museum like it before and I really didn’t know too much about it.
 We loved it!

 While the kids were marveling at 2 headed lambs and 6 legged cattle I was reading up on this guy Ripley.